Search

 • Young people (15+ years) Stay in service.

-Children stay with their parent or grown-up at the start of the service for the welcome, songs and notices.
 We really value worshipping God all together as a family.
 At the end of the notices someone will announce that it’s time for the younger members to go to their various groups.
 You will need to go with your children to their groups and register them as part of our child safety policy.
 Whilst you are dropping your kids off at their groups, we pause to take time to chat to someone sitting near or next to us, giving folk a chance to come back before the sermon begins.

 FB IMG 1695547050442